Size DOES Matter

 Because of the above facts, it is so very important to have the right size breast shield.
 Not only will the wrong size cause discomfort, or downright pain, it can decrease the amount of milk you will pump … which will lead to a decrease in milk supply over time.
 Just like breastfeeding, pumping shouldn’t hurt.
 Moms who have pain while pumping are either 1) pumping at a setting that is too high or 2) using an ill-fitting breast shield, or 3) both.

 Determining the right size for you is actually easy, once you know what you are doing.
 Breast shields come in various sizes based on millimeters.
-The smallest available is 15mm and the largest is 40mm.
-Measuring your nipple's diameter (see the infographic below) can help you determine which shield size will probably fit.
+The smallest available is 10mm and the largest is 40mm.
+Measuring the diameter of the base of your nipples (see the infographic below) can help you determine which shield size will probably fit.
 Then, you need to pump and see what your nipple is doing.
 While pumping at a comfortable vacuum-setting, you need to watch your nipple and areola moving in and out of the “tunnel”.
 With the right size, you will:

 see your nipple moving freely, without the sides touching or rubbing inside the tunnel.
 If it is rubbing, you need a bigger size.

-see only about one-eighth (2mm) to one-fourth (5mm) of your areola going into the tunnel with your nipple.
-This is measured from the base of the nipple, out.
-If more than one-fourth of the areola is going into the tunnel (you will probably see a good bit rubbing on the sides), then this shield is too big and you need to go smaller.
+see only about one-eighth (2mm) to one-fourth (5mm) of an inch of your areola going into the tunnel with your nipple.
+This is measured from the base of the nipple, back.
+If more than one-half of an inch of the areola is going into the tunnel (you will probably see a good bit rubbing on the sides), then this shield is too big and you need to go smaller.

 notice that the “bend” from tunnel to funnel will be positioned behind the nipple (like baby’s gums)